mlgill/markdown_cv/index.md

 `2016`
 __Metis__, Data Science Fellow
 Member of the Summer Cohort of the Data Science Bootcamp in New York.
-I am concurrently serving as a teaching assistant while taking the bootcamp.
+I am concurrently serving as a teaching assistant while attending the bootcamp.

 `2014-2016`
 __National Cancer Institute, National Institutes of Health__, Scientist